-Expected Dividend Yield-We have never declared or paid dividends and have no plans to do so in the foreseeable future.
-Expected Volatility-We use the historical volatility for a period commensurate with the expected term.
+Expected Volatility-We use the historical volatility for a period commensurate with the expected term of the option.

 Risk-Free Interest Rate-We use the zero coupon U.S. Treasury rate during the quarter having a term that most closely resembles the expected term of the option.